Song of Solomon 1:1 – The song of songs, which is Solomon’s.

 Ecclesiastes 1:2 – Vanity of vanities, saith the Preacher, vanity of vanities; all is vanity.

 Hello readers, today I was thinking, what happened to Solomon’s song?
-You can go from reading the book of the Song of Solomon to the next book in the Bible, which is Ecclesiastes… and look at the difference!
-You start Ecclesiastes, and this doesn’t sound like a man with a song, much less THE SONG of songs.
-This a man who has completely lost his song.
-Look at the tune of Ecclesiastes!
+I was thinking about the comparison between the man of Song of Solomon and the man of Ecclesiastes, same man but look at the difference!
+You can read Ecclesiastes, and this doesn’t sound like a man with a song, much less THE SONG of songs.
+Contrast the song of songs to the tune of Ecclesiastes!
 Vanity!
 Vexation of spirit!
 I hated life!
-That’s pretty different ground to the previous book.
+I had mistakenly thought Ecclesiastes was after Song of Solomon, but I had got it back the front.
+You go from Ecclesiastes to Song of Solomon and they’re two books written by the same man world’s apart.
+Rarely do we take the step from Ecclesiastes to Song of Solomon in our own life.
+Solomon had no song of songs in Ecclesiastes, his tune was one of a wasted life.
 Life can be a very different experience based on whether you have that song or not.
-What happened to Solomon’s song of songs?
+He was high on life in his Song, but he hated life in Ecclesiastes.
+What on earth happened to Solomon’s song of songs?

 It’s amazing what can take our song in our life.
 Sin and going our way and doing our thing, straying from God’s love for other love, infinitely inferior love, it comes at a very steep price.
 Solomon loved many strange women, and they took his love, and they ruined him.
 I remember reading about king Ahaz in 2 Chronicles 28, he was a king of Judah who went in the way of the kings of Israel.
 He had king David for a father, but no, he didn’t walk in David’s ways, but instead he went in the way of the kings of Israel, who were a wicked bunch.
 Talk about trading down.